-So I've been running self-hosted services for a while now, and honestly?
-It's been a blast.
-What started as "hey, I wonder if I can host my own stuff" has turned into this pretty solid setup that's been serving me well.
+I've been running self-hosted services for a while now.
+What started as "hey, I wonder if I can host my own stuff" has turned into a setup that works well enough for my needs.

-The real motivation here isn't saving money (though that's a nice bonus).
-It's the pure satisfaction of making things work with whatever hardware I can get my hands on.
-There's something deeply satisfying about squeezing maximum value out of minimal resources and understanding every piece of the puzzle.
+The real motivation here isn't saving money (though that's a bonus).
+It's more about making things work with whatever hardware I can get my hands on.
+I like understanding how the pieces fit together and seeing what I can squeeze out of limited resources.

 The Hardware Foundation